-Parameter Name Description Number of CDR files to CDR Retention policy.
+Parameter Name Description Enable CDRs Enable writting CDRs.
+Number of CDR files to CDR Retention policy.
 The ABC SBC produces CDRs for all completed calls in keep CSV form.
 Sets number of CDR files to keep.
-Set to 0 to disable CDRs generation.
 Directory for exported Directory in filesystem where the CSV CDRs are stored.
 CDR files: CDR files rotation fre- Sets the frequency of CDR files rotation.
 Use "daily", "weekly" or "monthly".
 The quency (daily, weekly, number of rotated files to keep before deletion is set using the "Number of CDR monthly) files to keep" Enable new version of Enables new version of CDRs, called CDR-NG.
-This feature is in experimental CDRs (CDR-NG) state in ABC SBC 4.5 release.
+This feature is in experimental state CDRs (CDR-NG) in ABC SBC 4.5 release.

-12.4 Event Parameters
+5.2.4 Event Parameters

 These parameters allow to define how and where events are stored.
-See also more in Events (optional).
+See also more in Sec-Events.